Constitutional Guard: Creation and organisation

 Formerly created on 16 March 1792 and numbering 1,200 infantry and 600 cavalry, the Constitutional Guard provided a substantial force expected to ensure the security of the constitutional monarchy in the event of any uprising in Paris.
 It was recruited from a mixture of regular soldiers with good service records and selected volunteers.
 Members of the former Régiment des Gardes Françaises (which had mutinied immediately before the storming of the Bastille) were specifically excluded from the new corps.

-The commanding officer of the Constitutional Guard was the Duc de Brissac, formerly commander of the Cent-Suisse company of Swiss Bodyguards and noted for his personal loyalty to the king.
+The commanding officer of the Constitutional Guard was the Duc de Brissac, formerly commander of the Cent-Suisses company of Swiss bodyguards and noted for his personal loyalty to the king.

 The new force was stationed in and near to the Tuileries palace.
 Queen Marie-Antoinette had asked that it be uniformed in sky-blue but the conservative politician Antoine Barnave was able to persuade her that this apparently minor measure would lead to confusion with the German mercenary regiments of the former Royal Army.
 The Constitutional Guard was accordingly issued with the dark blue coats of the French National Guard.

 The Guard was organised into two infantry battalions, and 3 cavalry squadrons, known simply as the "Mounted" and "Foot" sections.

 Unpopularity

 Although the new corps had been organised and sworn in according to the requirements of the Constitution of September 1791, it almost immediately became the object of suspicion and hostility by the growing revolutionary movement.
 There were street brawls between guardsmen and anti-monarchists, and revolutionary newspapers inaccurately described the Constitutional Guard as being made up of aristocrats.
-This appears to have been an attempt to link the new guard with its predecessor - the recently disbanded Gardes du Corps, which had been recruited solely from members of the nobility.
+This appears to have been an attempt to link the new guard with its predecessor – the recently disbanded Gardes du Corps, which had been recruited solely from members of the nobility.